Sotheby's fine Chinese painting sale bucks rocky markets

 Bidding was brisk at times for some 360 lots of fine Chinese paintings including ink brush landscapes, centuries-old scrolls, calligraphy and folding fans, even as the Hong Kong stock market fell nearly four percent for a second consecutive day.

-A Qi Baishi ink painting "Rabbits and Osmanthus" made HK$6.2 million ($796,224), nearly five times its estimate while works by old masters Fu Baoshi, Zhang Daqian and Wu Changshuo also did well.
+A Qi Baishi ink painting "Rabbits and Osmanthus" made HK$6.2 million, nearly five times its estimate while works by old masters Fu Baoshi, Zhang Daqian and Wu Changshuo also did well.

 "What we can see is that in spite of the volatility in the stock market, there's still very strong demand for quality works," Patti Wong, Sotheby's Asia Chairman told Reuters.